12 Dangerous Mistakes Cat Owners Should Never Make

 Even seemingly healthy cats should get a checkup at the vet at least once a year, so don’t let your cat’s fear of crates keep you from keeping up with its health.
 Your vet might notice kidney disease, thyroid disease, diabetes, inflammatory bowel disease, or other conditions that you might miss.
+You should also notify your vet if your cat is displaying these signs of depression.
 “All of these diseases may show zero or very subtle clinical signs until the disease has progressed significantly,” says Dr. Nelson.
 “Trust me, it’s worth the trouble to take them in to find a small problem while it’s still small.”

 Serving high-carb food

 Sorry, vegetarians, but you might need to put your personal beliefs on hold for your cat’s sake.
 Cats are true carnivores, and their systems aren’t designed to digest plant-based food, says Dr. Rossman.
 She recommends a grain-free, meat-based diet for cats so they can get the protein they need.
 If you’re concerned about animal rights, consider a brand like Open Farm, which uses ethically sourced proteins.
-These are 11 other foods you should never feed your pet.
+In addition to plant-based food, there are also 11 other foods you should never feed your pet.

 Making your cat an unbalanced meal

 If you want to know exactly what’s going into your cat’s body, think twice before prepping its food yourself.
 Home-cooked meals often don’t offer your cat all the nutrients it needs, so use a site like balanceit.com for recipes you can feel good feeding your pet, says Dr. Rossman.
-Learn why you should never feed your cat milk.
+In addition to using vet-approved recipes, it’s important that you know why you should never feed your cat milk.